privaci/privaci.github.io/_posts/2022-04-10-4th-ci_sympoisum.md

 ## Code of Conduct

 The CI symposium is a safe and welcoming environment for all.
-We, as the organizers are committed to facilitating an experience free of harassment and discrimination.
+We, as the organizers, are committed to facilitating an experience free of harassment and discrimination.
 Any participant violating this code will be sanctioned and/or expelled from the event, at the discretion of the General Chair(s).

-If you witnessed or experienced harassment or discriminatory behavior, please consider intervening and refer to the organizers (contact@privaci.com) for further action, with the consent of the affected party subject to applicable laws.
+If you witnessed or experienced harassment or discriminatory behavior, please consider intervening and refer to the organizers (contact@privaci.info) for further action, with the consent of the affected party subject to applicable laws.

 <hr/>